| The Canon EOS 10D Arches National Park shot by Bettina

 a contest on

+this website.
 Low-contrast original RAW processed image

 My objective in processing